Edwards-R/redlist_docs/docs/wasp/Anteon jurineanum iso. Olmi 1994.md

 ### Narrative
 Records have been made for England and Wales, though details of biology and ecology are poorly known.
 In addition, the taxonomy of the species is also complex (the species being known under a number of synonyms).

-The most threatening accepted population decline was inferred at 0% using expert inference (A2).
-This does not exceed the 30% decline required for qualification as VU.
-The EoO (83,000 km²) exceeds the 20,000 km² VU threshold for criterion B1 and does not satisfy sufficient subcriteria to reach a threat status, and the AoO (68 km²) is below the 500 km² EN threshold for criterion B2 but does not satisfy sufficient subcriteria to reach a threat status.
+ The most threatening accepted population change estimate is 0.0% (Bayesian upper 95% CI), which does not exceed the 30% decline required for qualification as VU under Criterion A. The EoO (83,000 km²) exceeds the 20,000 km² VU threshold for criterion B1 and does not satisfy sufficient subcriteria to reach a threat status, and the AoO (68 km²) is below the 500 km² EN threshold for criterion B2 but does not satisfy sufficient subcriteria to reach a threat status.
 For Criterion D2, the number of locations was greater than 5 and there is no plausible threat that could drive the taxon to CR or RE in a very short time.
 No information was available on population size to inform assessments against Criteria C and D1; nor were any life-history models available to inform an assessment against Criterion E.

 ### Quantified Attributes
 |Attribute|Result|